 Innovations in the laser pump source have had a significant impact on SWaP-C, but advances system-wide are required to achieve power, weight and cost targets.
-Leonardo Electronics US, through our Lasertel division in Tucson, is a market-leading provider of such pumps, and has contributed to the ongoing innovation in this field.
+Leonardo Electronics US, through our laser solutions, is a market-leading provider of such pumps, and has contributed to the ongoing innovation in this field.

 Through advancements in the pump source, Leonardo can now achieve the same power at ½ the size

 Read more about the success of the Megawatt

 Figure: Leonardo Electronics is innovating in both pump lasers and beam directors to improve directed energy power and reduce weight.

 As a top DoD priority, bringing directed energy to production viability will require systems and collaborative thinking among major US Government prime contractors and their suppliers.
 Leonardo Electronics, a provider of the beam director for directed energy systems, has contributed substantial R&D for this component by shaping and pointing the beam to maximize damage.